utdata/icj-setting-up/windows-01.md

 ### Set up Github

 If you don't already have a Github account, go to [github.com/](http://github.com/) and create an account.
-Two important things to note:

 - Choose your username carefully.
-Don't use upper case characters or special characters because this will become part of a URL later.
+Avoid using upper case characters or special characters because this will become part of a URL later.
 Don't make the name specific to this class.
 This is your personal Github profile FOREVER.
-- USE YOUR UNIVERSITY EMAIL IF YOU HAVE ONE.
-You might want to apply for the [Student developer pack](https://help.github.com/articles/applying-for-a-student-developer-pack/), which will get you private repositories.

 ### Saving your Github credentials